Financial Services to send and use foreign money to Paraguay

 https://bitwage.com

-Useful for avoiding setting up an LLC in the US.
+Useful to avoid setting up an LLC in the US. (you can try to open it even without RUC)

 You can also receive EUR and send it to another EUR account; the fee in this case should be 1%.